ContractingWorks/ClientAPI/README.md

 The APIs can be tested on dummy data using standardized credentials using GraphQL Playground and Swagger.
 [See Demo](Demo.md).

-**Note: the demo data set is shared between anybody testing against it.
-It will be reset to its original state periodically.
+**Note: the demo data set is shared between everyone testing against it.
+It will be periodically reset to its original state.
 As it is an open data set running on limited resources, please treat it nicely!**

 ## Getting started